 On any given day in 1966 and 1967, the skies above South Vietnam filled with the shrill sound of fighter-bombers and the thump, thump of Hueys and Chinooks.
-For rural South Vietnamese, the mere sound of American aircraft represented an intrusion on their previously quiet world.
+For rural South Vietnamese, the hum of American aircraft represented an intrusion on their previously quiet world.
 The noises emitted by U.S. aircraft never let them forget that foreigners now occupied their land.
-What made the sounds unbearable was the realization that they could be the harbinger of impending death.
+But what made the sounds unbearable was the realization that they could be the harbinger of impending death.
 The loud, ear-splitting sound of approaching jets could mean an imminent bombing strike on their hamlet.
-While the distant, dull pounding of helicopter blades might drop heavily-armed American troops into their midst.
+While the pounding of helicopter blades might signal the arrival of American troops.

-American helicopters instilled yet another fear.
-Peasants did not always know how to respond to the approach of an American or South Vietnamese helicopter.
-If they were working in their fields, and a helicopter neared their positions, they wondered whether they should stand still or run for cover.
+Helicopters instilled yet another fear.
+Peasants did not always know how to respond when a helicopter appeared overhead.
+If they were working in their rice paddies, and a chopper neared their positions, they wondered whether they should stand still or run for cover.
 A peasant could be shot for running, as a suspected Vietcong, or shot for standing, as a very courageous Vietcong.
 Rand Corporation analyst Charles Benoit recounted a conversation he had with rural residents of Hau Nghia Province: “Several farmers complained about being harassed by helicopters while farming their fields.
 One peasant described how a helicopter had ominously circled for several minutes only 10 meters over his head.
 He asked me what he should do in such a situation.
 My advice was simply to run.”

-It wasn’t unheard of for the pilots of Loaches, the U.S.’s light observation helicopters, to take their small, nimble craft down close to groups of South Vietnamese farmers to see if any of them carried weapons.
+It wasn’t unheard of for the pilots of Loaches to take their small, nimble craft down close to groups of South Vietnamese farmers to see if any of them carried weapons.
 Peasants felt extreme stress when a Loach hovered only feet away from them.
 Any movement misinterpreted by the pilot could mean instant death from the Loach’s mini-gun.
 One American G.I. remembered seeing the pilot of a H-13 helicopter (the predecessor to the Loach) nudge the nose of his tiny chopper up to the doorway of a South Vietnamese hut, so he could “…get a better look.”
 Such actions terrified the rural populace.